riebl/vanetza/README.md

 ## Demo

 Vanetza ships with a simple demo application called *socktap*.
-You can enable the build process for this application by the *ENABLE_SOCKTAP* CMake option.
+You can enable the build process for this application by the *BUILD_SOCKTAP* CMake option.
 See [tools/socktap](tools/socktap/README.md) for details.

 # Authors